TheGort/thegort.github.io/cv.md

 * Used judgment to choose appropriate generalized linear (mixed) models, checked their assumptions, and justified the selection in confidence intervals and significance testing
 * Balanced the workload as a team and created a seamless report with reproducible code by using **RMarkdown**
 * Liza Bolton (my past instructor for STA303) summarizes the project very well [**here:**](https://www.lizabolton.com/sta303_winter21_note){:target="_blank"}

-**League of Legends Data Analysis (R, Python)**
-* Made a report trying to establish a relationship between rank in League of Legends and predictors such as total number of games played, wins, summoner level, etc. using linear regression
-* Used Python libraries NumPy and pandas to extract and organize over 1000 entries from the Riot API, and used R to conduct regression analyses
-* (The first version/attempt of my report has been completed, but I am refining the methods and procedures to make a second part.)

 [**Report on the Effect of Mortality Rate and Alcohol Consumption Using RDD (R)**]({{ site.url }}/assets/sta304_project.pdf){:target="_blank"}
 * Individual school project aimed to replicate and extend Carpenter's and Dobkin's 2009 study on mortality rate and alcohol consumption